Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Introduction

-Further applications of the Chevalley--Weil theorem and transcendental techniques will appear in a forthcoming paper \cite{JLalg2}.

 \begin{ack} We thank Johan Commelin for helpful discussions on \S \ref{section:gt}.
 We thank Andrew Kresch and Siddharth Mathur for many helpful discussions on gerbes, especially \S \ref{section:classifying_gerbes}.
 We are grateful to Kenneth Ascher, Kai Behrend, Oliver Benoist, Yohan Brunebarbe, Fr\'ed\'eric Campana, Francois Charles, Bas Edixhoven, Robin de Jong, Daniel Litt, Behrang Noohi, Martin Olsson, David Rydh, and Angelo Vistoli for helpful discussions.
+We thank the referee for a careful reading of our paper and useful comments.
 The first-named author gratefully acknowledges support of SFB/Transregio 45.
 The second-named author is supported by EPSRC grant EP/R021422/1.

 \end{ack}